-Also at Cafe Tots our parenting group has one one occasion had the ‘o’ been accidentally replaced by and ‘i’!
+Also at Cafe Tots our toddler group, I mistyped an email on one one occasion had the ‘o’ been accidentally replaced by and ‘i’!

-Yet the worst mistake was once about writing about ‘futile ground’ was meant to be ‘fertile ground’.
+Yet the worst mistake was once another mistype writing about ‘futile ground’ was meant to be ‘fertile ground’.

 Yet it made me think about what all of us spend our times doing, is it fertile or futile?